matthias-reis/carda-gatsby/content/articles/2022/12/v-gtl-s-kakofoni-1.md

 The post-metal/post-hardcore/blackgaze project from Denmark released their first official recording on November 3rd (OK, not really their first official recording, they did a split EP with Mill & TaagebueMaybe earlier this year).
 I'm maybe a bit late to the party, but this truly fantastic piece of music is still worth mentioning!

-The band recorded all the lyrics on the 15:25 min record in Danish.
+The band recorded the lyrics on the 15:25 min record in Danish.
 The language underlines the overall mystic character of the two songs—or should I say compositions?
 I think "songs" is a bit too much understatement for what awaits you on this wonderful debut.

 ## "Kakofoni" doesn't fit into boxes